Reward Model Overoptimisation in Iterated RLHF: Evaluating overoptimisation in Iterated RLHF

-Our evaluation setup follows extensive prior works that study overoptimisation in the single iteration RLHF in a controlled and simulated manner \cite{coste2024reward, gao2022scalinglawsrewardmodel}.
-Similarly to \cite{coste2024reward} we use instructions from the \emph{AlpacaFarm} dataset \cite{dubois2024alpacafarmsimulationframeworkmethods} for reward model training and policy optimisation.
+\textbf{Training setup.} Our evaluation setup follows extensive prior works that study overoptimisation in the single iteration RLHF in a controlled and simulated manner \citep{coste2024reward, gao2022scalinglawsrewardmodel}.
+Similarly to \citet{coste2024reward} we use instructions from the \emph{AlpacaFarm} dataset \citep{dubois2024alpacafarmsimulationframeworkmethods} for reward model training and policy optimisation.
 The preference data $\tilde{\mathcal{D}}_k$ collected at each iteration contains preferences for a subset of $1000$ instructions in the preference split of AlpacaFarm.
-Preference labels $p_i$ are simulated with the 7 billion parameter \texttt{Reward-Model-AlpacaFarm-Human} \cite{dubois2024alpacafarmsimulationframeworkmethods}, which is also used by \cite{coste2024reward}.
+Preference labels $p_i$ are simulated with the 7 billion parameter \texttt{Reward-Model-AlpacaFarm-Human} \citep{dubois2024alpacafarmsimulationframeworkmethods}, which is also used by \citet{coste2024reward}.
 It is worth noting again the significant difference in parameter sizes between the proxy reward models and the gold reward model, justifying the use of the gold reward model as a proxy for human labellers.
-Similarly to \cite{coste2024reward}, to obtain $\pi^{sft}$, we performed supervised fine-tuning on the \texttt{pythia-$410$m} model\footnote{\href{https://huggingface.co/EleutherAI/pythia-410m}{https://huggingface.co/EleutherAI/pythia-410m}} on the AlpacaFarm SFT split.
-We chose \texttt{pythia-$410$m} as it achieves an appropriate balance between computational cost and experimental rigour for our investigation.
-The authors in \cite{gao2022scalinglawsrewardmodel} also found that policy size did not affect the shape of the overoptimisation curve in their setting, further justifying this choice of policy.
-We initialise proxy reward models $\tilde{R}_k$ from the huggingface checkpoint \texttt{tlc4418/pythia\_70m\_sft} provided by \cite{coste2024reward}\footnote{\href{https://huggingface.co/tlc4418/pythia_70m_sft}{https://huggingface.co/tlc4418/pythia\_70m\_sft}}, as well as the larger \texttt{pythia-$160$m}, with a randomly initialised prediction head \cite{coste2024reward}.
-We train reward models for $5$ epochs with a learning rate of $1 \times 10^{-5}$ \cite{coste2024reward}.
+Similarly to \citet{coste2024reward}, to obtain $\pi^{sft}$, we performed supervised fine-tuning on the \texttt{pythia-$410$m} model \citep{biderman2023pythia} on the AlpacaFarm SFT split.
+We chose \texttt{pythia-$410$m} as it achieves an appropriate balance between computational cost and experimental rigour for our investigation. \citet{gao2022scalinglawsrewardmodel} also found that policy size did not affect the shape of the overoptimisation curve in their setting, further justifying this choice of policy.
+We initialise proxy reward models $\tilde{R}_k$ from the HuggingFace checkpoint \texttt{pythia\_70m\_sft} provided by \citet{coste2024reward} , as well as the larger \texttt{pythia-$160$m}, with a randomly initialised prediction head \citep{coste2024reward}.
+We train reward models for $5$ epochs with a learning rate of $1 \times 10^{-5}$ \citep{coste2024reward}.
 For policy optimisation, we perform $6000$ steps of PPO on the unlabelled split of AlpacaFarm.
 The learning rate is set to $1\times 10^{-6}$ and a constant KL penalty of $1 \times 10^{-4}$ is used.
 The full specifications of the hyperparameters for reward model training and policy optimisation, and the prompt format are given in Appendix \ref{a:setup}.\looseness=-1

 We perform a total of 4 iterations per method and report the results of the final iteration in comparison to the initial one.
 All results presented in our performance evaluation are reported for 8 random seeds, except for policy initialisation \textit{From SFT} with the \textit{Take last} configuration for both preference data and reward model, for which we only obtained 4 random seeds due to compute constraints.
 We note that this is still above the commonly reported 3 random seeds.
 To aggregate seeds in both gold score and KL we collect all seeds per iteration, bucket data points by KL.
 We then plot the mean and standard deviation of the gold rewards per bucket against the KL.\looseness=-1